vmware/terraform-provider-vmc/website/docs/r/sddc.html.markdown

 * `sddc_size` - Size information of vCenter appliance and NSX appliance.

+* `intranet_uplink_mtu` - Uplink MTU of direct connect, sddc-grouping and outposts traffic in edge tier-0 router port.
+This field can be updated only after an SDDC is created.
+Range : 1500 - 8900.
+Default : 1500.

 ## Import

 SDDC resource can be imported using the `id` , e.g.